HumanOmni-Speaker: Identifying Who said What and When: Ablation Study

 \section{Ablation Study}

-To verify the effectiveness of the Visual Delta Encoder on the base Qwen2.5-Omni model, we conducted two comparative analyses, as shown in Table \ref{tab:ablation_study}.
+We conduct a series of ablation experiments to validate the design choices of the Visual Delta Encoder from four perspectives: component effectiveness, end-to-end design advantages, hyperparameter sensitivity, and computational cost.

-First, we evaluate HumanOmni-Speaker using only the proposed Visual Delta Encoder features without Visual Base Encoder features on the Speaker Localization task.
-This configuration achieves a 1.2\% error rate, significantly better than the base model (3.0\%), indicating that the Visual Delta Encoder alone already exhibits strong visual awareness of speaker location.
-Subsequently, with both the Visual Base and Visual Delta Encoder features retained, HumanOmni-Speaker further reduces the error rate to 0.8\%.

-On the more complex VR-SDR task, HumanOmni-Speaker with the Visual Delta Encoder reduces the \enquote{Who said what} error rate from 52.1\% to 47.1\%, and simultaneously lowers the \enquote{Who said when} error rate from 31.5\% to 28.5\%.
-This indicates that the Visual Delta Encoder, by enhancing visual awareness of speaker location, acts as an effective semantic bridge across modalities, aligning high-frequency audio with sparse visual information and enabling deeper binding of \enquote{Who said what and when}.
+\textbf{Component Effectiveness.} As shown in Table~\ref{tab:ablation_study}, using only the Visual Delta Encoder (without Visual Base Encoder) on the Speaker Localization task achieves a 1.2\% error rate, already significantly better than the base model (3.0\%), indicating that the Visual Delta Encoder alone exhibits strong spatial awareness.
+Combining both encoders further reduces the error to 0.8\%.
+On the more complex VR-SDR task, integrating the Visual Delta Encoder reduces SA-WER from 52.1\% to 47.1\% and IER from 31.5\% to 28.5\%.This indicates that the Visual Delta Encoder, by enhancing visual awareness of speaker location, acts as an effective semantic bridge across modalities, aligning high-frequency audio with sparse visual information and enabling deeper binding of \enquote{Who said what and when}.

-For comparison, we use pipeline-based approach that first applies Whisper-diarization\cite{WhisperDiarization} on audio and then uses Qwen3-VL\cite{Qwen3VL} for speaker identification within segmented video clips.
-This method yields significantly higher error rates (64.2\% for \enquote{Who said what} and 39.3\% for \enquote{Who said when}), underscoring the advantage of our end-to-end architecture in tightly coupling audio-visual semantics.

-To further analyze the design choices of the Visual Delta Encoder, we conduct ablation studies on two key hyperparameters: the number of structured tokens per frame and the input video frame rate (FPS).
-We analyze the former on the Speaker Localization task and the latter on the VSR task, both of which can be performed using only the Visual Delta Encoder to isolate the effect of each parameter.
+\textbf{End-to-End vs.\ Alternative Pipelines.} We compare our end-to-end architecture against two common alternative paradigms.
+First, a pipeline-based approach that applies Whisper-diarization~\cite{WhisperDiarization} for audio segmentation followed by Qwen3-VL~\cite{Qwen3VL} for visual speaker identification yields significantly higher error rates (64.2\% SA-WER and 39.3\% IER), underscoring the advantage of tightly coupling audio-visual semantics within a single model.
+Second, replacing raw full-frame input with face-cropped regions from an off-the-shelf detector causes the SI-Hard error rate to rise sharply from 21\% to 38\%.
+This degradation stems from cascaded detection errors in multi-person scenes and the loss of global contextual cues (head pose, relative position, gesture) that are critical for cross-modal disambiguation.
+Together, these comparisons validate our end-to-end design, where the Visual Delta Encoder attends to the active speaker's mouth while retaining surrounding scene context for robust identity resolution.